Manual route planning, Google Maps and route optimization software are among the most common route planning methods.

 Let's dive in!

-Route planning software is the most robust method for route optimization.
-It uses complex algorithms to find the best delivery routes, considering delivery destination, time window, priority, traffic conditions, vehicle capacity, and more.
+Route planning software is the most robust method for delivery route optimization.
+It uses complex mathematical algorithms to find the best delivery routes, considering delivery destination, time window, priority, traffic conditions, vehicle capacity, and more.

-Usually, vendors offer a desktop version for dispatchers and back office staff, along with a mobile app for drivers.
+Route optimization software solutions usually include a desktop version for dispatchers and back office staff, along with a mobile app for drivers.

 While highly effective, route planning software has a few downsides: